 3D Digital Illustrations

 I was also influenced by a Texan who called himself Greasetank.
 He worked in the realm of 3D digital illustrations before his website was taken down due to censorship-especially over his use of imagery that looks like it came from Germany in the 1930s and 1940s.
-He was born in 1951 and died in 2008.
+The artist was born in 1951 and died in 2008.
 I use the same or similar software to produce imagery as did Greasetank.

 Greasetank consistently depicted repugnant punk male behaviors, including hate crimes committed using automatic weapons.
 The sexualized torture and castration or genital impailings depicted by Greasetank is but a prelude to an inevitable and horrific homicide.